Code of Conduct

 • The potential consequences, including the potential length of the suspension;

-• The opportunity to have a hearing with the principal/designee and the parent concerning the proposed suspension, including the opportunity to dispute the charges and to present the student’s explanation of the alleged incident;
+• The opportunity to have a hearing with the principal and the parent concerning the proposed suspension, including the opportunity to dispute the charges and to present the student’s explanation of the alleged incident;

 • The date, time, and location of the hearing;

-• The right of the parent and student to interpreter services at the hearing; and
+• The right of the parent and student to interpreter services at the hearing;

 • If the student may be placed on a long-term suspension following the hearing with the principal:

-• The rights set forth under “Long-Term Suspension”; and
+• The rights set forth under the “Procedures for Long-Term Suspension”; and

 • The right to appeal the principal’s decision to the superintendent.

-Long-term Suspension (period of more than 10 school days):
+(period of more than 10 school days)

 • The disciplinary offense, the date on which the hearing took place, and the participants in the hearing;